zabellemotte/moodle-socialflow-log/README.md

 The log store is now activated and will log events.

 After installation and activation of the logstore, you have to make some actions in courses as a student and then run the 2 cron task associated to social flow so that social flow tables are filled :
-- first run \logstore_socialflow\task\nbpa_task task (computes the number of students in each logstore_socialflow_log table logged course and stores this informations in the logstore_socialflow_nbpa table )
+- first run `\logstore_socialflow\task\nbpa_task` task (computes the number of students in each `logstore_socialflow_log` table logged course and stores this informations in the `logstore_socialflow_nbpa` table )
-- then run the \logstore_socialflow\task\hits_task task (computes the number of hits for each action in the logstore_socialflow_log table and stores this in the logstore_socialflow_hits table; then get informations about the closing dates of logged activities and stores it in the logstore_socialflow_closing table)
+- then run the `\logstore_socialflow\task\hits_task` task (computes the number of hits for each action in the `logstore_socialflow_log` table and stores this in the `logstore_socialflow_hits` table; then get informations about the closing dates of logged activities and stores it in the `logstore_socialflow_closing` table)
-Note that \logstore_socialflow\task\cleanup_task performs data cleanup in the log table.
+Note that `\logstore_socialflow\task\cleanup_task` performs data cleanup in the log table.

 ## Import data from logstore_standard

 After installation, all data are empty as no data has been logged so far.
-But your Moodle site might log data through Moodle's own logging system, the logstore_standard_log.
+But your Moodle site might log data through Moodle's own logging system, the `logstore_standard_log`.
 The logstore plugin offers a simple way to import that data by using the import.php script.
 It can be called from the shell like this:

 $ cd MOODLE_PATH/admin/tool/log/store/socialflow
 $ php cli/import.php